Religious Studies Fall 2018 Course Offerings

 This course is about the origins, functions and impact of Islamic and other religions' ideas and practices in the realms of economic development, financial services and products, business ethics and practices, and business models.
 Students will explore the ways such ideas and practices affect legacy issues like property rights, poverty, and access to healthcare, education, and social security.
 Lastly, students will examine the impact of religious ideas and practices on social justice matters that touch on individual and group identity along class, gender, ethnicity, and race, as well as, the role of religion in formulating public policy and directing international relations.

-RELS:3520 DYING FOR THE PROMISED LAND: MARTYDOM J. Smith
+RELS:3520 DYING FOR THE PROMISED LAND: MARTYRDOM J. Smith

 How martyrdom evokes images of innocents who are killed for their faith and terrorists who commit suicide bombings; how these groups may appear distinct, but share a heritage that relates absolute obedience to God and (often human) sacrifice to conquest and possession of a Promised Land; development of martyrdom ideology and its uses in religious and political conflict in Western history; examination of the Crusades, Reformation, and modern religious and political conflicts beginning with works from the Bible, Greco-Roman culture, and early Jewish and Christian literature.